Green Space for Health

 One of our early green space projects was a three-year Lottery funded programme with University Hospital, Coventry and St Catherine’s Hospital, Doncaster.
 At the University Hospital, this led to development of a beautiful new nature reserve with local apple varieties, a pond platform and an otter holt, with involvement from school children, hospital patient groups and staff.
 The site features in this short film.
 A key focus of the project at St Catherine’s Hospital was to target ‘hard to reach’ groups and to reduce barriers, both physical and perceived, between the local community and the services users.

 We are currently working to take treatment outdoors with Mount Vernon Cancer Centre in West London, where refurbishment of a garden for their chemotherapy suite will enable patients to have chemotherapy treatment outside.

-With support from the Health Foundation, we have recently completed a study that explores the value of green space at health sites for combatting staff stress and supporting workplace wellbeing.
-Our research explores the benefits and barriers experienced by staff and puts forward recommendations for good practice at sites across the NHS.
+With support from the Health Foundation, we have recently completed research that explores the value of green space at health sites for combatting staff stress and supporting workplace wellbeing.
+Our report identifies the benefits and barriers experienced by staff and puts forward recommendations for good practice at sites across the NHS.